Setting Up SAML2 Federated Single Sign-On (SSO)

 Once Federated SSO has been configured, the process works as follows:

-Steps 2 to 7 happen in the background and are transparent to the user.
+Steps 2 to 7 happens in the background and are transparent to the user.

 - A user logs in to Codefresh and enters their email